savchenkoyana/Nbody/2. Reproduce JGB/README.md

 python plot_density_profile.py --nemo-file <DIRNAME>/<OUT_NAME>_postprocessed.nemo --times <t1> <t2> ... <tn> --mean <MEAN> --sigma <SIGMA> --scale <SCALE> --r <PLUMMER_RADIUS>
 ```

-`<t1> <t2> ... <tn>` means that all timestamps from snapshot that you want to use to plot the graph should be separated by a space.
+`--times <t1> <t2> ... <tn>` means that all timestamps from snapshot that you want to use to plot the graph should be separated by a space.
-E.g., `0.0 1.0 2.0`.
+E.g., `--times 0.0 1.0 2.0`.
 Before feeding timestamps, make sure they are present in the snapshot.
 To get a list of timestamps from a snapshot, run:

 ```shell
 python stat.py --nemo-file <DIRNAME>/<OUT_NAME>_postprocessed.nemo --n-timestamps <N>